 5 Key Office Interiors and Design Trends in 2017

-Office interiors and design trends are continuously evolving, in 2017 big theme are employee engagement, well-being and optimized work environment for enhanced productivity.
+Office interior design trends are continuously evolving, in 2017 big theme are employee engagement, well-being and optimized work environment for enhanced productivity.
 Companies must keep in mind to create a place where employees are able to work, collaborate and communicate with ease, this is a crucial aspect to consider in the short and long term.

 Today’s workplace is being redefined by a variety of factors including advanced technologies, a flexible workforce and innovative trends that influence office design.
 We have compiled 5 of these essential trends that should make your office design priorities list.

 1 Office interiors should represent your brand and company culture

 Spend some time analysing popular office interior design trends and see how they can apply to your workplace and which would make your company unique.
 Develop some guiding principles and ensure that both your workspace and culture are supportive of them.
 Be authentic and make your space reflect your culture, not someone else’s.
 If nothing else incorporate your logo and colours into your design.

 2 Working with Technology